Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: More on -cores and their -abaci

 \subsection{Acknowledgements}

-The authors would like to thank Olivier Brunat, Nathan Chapelier-Laget, and Thomas Gerber for their interest and their precious remarks as well as Philippe Nadeau for suggesting the reformulation of Theorem \ref{thm:enumhook}.
+The authors would like to thank the referees as well as the editors for their precious comments and suggestions to help this paper to be much clearer.
+The authors would also like to thank Olivier Brunat, Nathan Chapelier-Laget, Thomas Gerber, Igor Haladjian, Guo-Niu Han and Ole Warnaar for their interest and their precious remarks as well as Philippe Nadeau for suggesting the reformulation of Theorem~\ref{thm:enumhook}.
+Both authors are supported by the Agence Nationale de la Recherche funding ANR CORTIPOM 21-CE40-001.